ccarabine/payrollapp/docs/testing.md

 - **Actual Result** - *Works as intended*

 <details>
-    <summary>Click here to view result </summary>
+    <summary>Click here to view the result </summary>

 ![Screenshot of result](/docs/images/testing/test_us7_2.PNG)
 </details><br>

 ___
 ## Testing of user story 8
-*"As a user, I want to be able to view an employee figures for a week and be able to amend them"*<br>
+*"As a user, I want to be able to view employee figures for a week and be able to amend them"*<br>
 **Covered by Feature 3: Display payroll”**<br>
 **Covered by Feature  4: Process /Amend payroll**

 ___
 Test 1
-- **Action to view the record** - *From the main menu, type “1”, then “2” user prompted to Enter Payroll Week : type “26”, then type Employee number “100015”*,
+- **Action to view the record** - *From the main menu, type “1”, then “2” user prompted to Enter Payroll Week: type “26”, then type Employee number “100015”*,

 - **Expected Result** -
 *Record displayed*